-When you sign your Residential Site Agreement, you will also sign a direct debit authority.
-We will deduct the fees fortnightly from your bank account.
+When you sign your Residential Site Agreement, you will also need to set up a fortnightly direct deposit through your bank.
 If you are entitled to Rent Assistance, you are required to pay the full weekly fees and then the Government pays the subsidy directly to you.

 Am I entitled to Rent Assistance?

 If you are on a pension, you are most likely entitled to Rent Assistance when living at Leisure Life Village.

 Often Centrelink confuse lifestyle villages with retirement villages and may give you incorrect advice.
 We will provide you with a letter that clearly explains the nature of your residence at Leisure Life Village so there can be no confusion when you visit Centrelink.

 If you would like more information on Rent Assistance visit the Centrelink website by using the following link: http://www.humanservices.gov.au/customer/services/centrelink/rent-assistance

 What do I need to know about village management?

 Most importantly, the village management is there to manage the village, not the residents.